 Book S.E.A.
 Aquarium Singapore tickets and stroll through 10 zones including Ocean Diversity, Underwater City & School of Fish

 Explore more than 40 habitats in S.E.A.
-Aquarium such as the Coral Garden, Shark Seas & Ray Bay, showcasing the diversity of marine creatures
+Aquarium such as the Coral Garden, Shark Seas & Ray Bay and see the diversity of marine creatures

 The SEA Aquarium ticket price is quite affordable and lets you visit the S.E.A.
 Aquarium and see marine life at its best.
 Check out the Open Ocean Habitat show to learn how professional divers engage with the interesting marine life.
 A big glass viewing screen allows visitors to peer into the ocean's unknown depths.
 In 10 zones, you'll find reproductions of 49 habitats, as well as fascinating tidbits about the Red Sea, South China Sea, and more.